pivotal/docs-tap/namespace-provisioner/provision-developer-ns.md

 ## Prerequisite

-- The Namespace Provisioner package is installed and successfully reconciled.
+- The Namespace Provisioner package is installed and reconciled.
 - The registry-credential secret referenced by the Supply chain components for pulling and pushing images is added to tap-install and exported to all namespaces.
 Example secret creation, exported to all namespaces: